yodrew/yodrew.github.io/f/fasting.md

 However, still wishing to live, he had the brilliant idea to eat very little of all, without changing anything with his food.

 Surprising everyone, he recovered from all his supposedly incurable diseases.
 He even survived all his doctors who had condemned him.
 He lived for 104 years with a radiant health, an incredible endurance and force.
 His spirit was of a great lucidity and a rare clarity, so much so that he wrote several volumes of philosophy.
-In the 102 years of age, he published a booklet entitled _<u>How To live Hundred Years</u> _, that he sent to all the kings, ministers, presidents, priests and eminent men of the world.
+In the 102 years of age, he published a booklet entitled _How To live Hundred Years_, that he sent to all the kings, ministers, presidents, priests and eminent men of the world.
 It was since then translated in almost all the languages, considering its great range.

 The day of his birthday, at 100 years, he danced, did he tell us, the all night with a 20 year old girl and without being tired.